dusty-nv/jetson-inference/docs/imagenet-example.md

 #### Loading the Image Recognition Network

-The following code will load the GoogleNet model with TensorRT, which was already downloaded when you initially [built the `jetson-inference` repo](building-repo.md).
-The model is pre-trained on the ImageNet ILSVRC12 dataset, which can recognize up to [1000 different classes](data/networks/ilsvrc12_synset_words.txt) of objects, like different kinds of fruits and vegetables, many species of animals, and everyday man-made objects like vehicles, office furniture, sporting equipment, ect.
+Using the [`imageNet::Create()`](../imageNet.h#L70), the following code will load the GoogleNet model with TensorRT, which was already downloaded when you initially [built the jetson-inference repo](building-repo.md#compiling-the-project).
+The model is pre-trained on the ImageNet ILSVRC12 dataset, which can recognize up to [1000 different classes](../data/networks/ilsvrc12_synset_words.txt) of objects, like different kinds of fruits and vegetables, many different species of animals, along with everyday man-made objects like vehicles, office furniture, sporting equipment, ect.

 ``` cpp
 	// load the GoogleNet image recognition network with TensorRT